Security-Onion-Solutions/securityonion-docs/adding-accounts.rst

 OS
 --

-If you need to add a new OS user account, you can use the ``adduser`` command:
+If you need to add a new OS user account, you can use the ``adduser`` command.
+For example, to add a new account called ``tom``:

 ::

-    sudo adduser mynewuseraccount
+    sudo adduser tom

 For more information, please see ``man adduser``.